SUI-Components/sui/packages/sui-test/README.md

     -C, --ci                                 CI Mode, reduces memory consumption -h, --help                               output usage information
-    -b, --browser <browser>                  Select a different browser (chrome|edge|firefox) -N, --noWebSecurity                      Disable all web securities (CORS) -K, --key                                It is used to authenticate the project into the Dashboard Service -P, --parallel                           Run tests on parallel
+    -b, --browser <browser>                  Select a different browser (chrome|edge|firefox) -H, --headless                           Hide the browser instead of running headed (default for Electron) -N, --noWebSecurity                      Disable all web securities (CORS) -K, --key                                It is used to authenticate the project into the Dashboard Service -P, --parallel                           Run tests on parallel